This blog will discuss another service from AWS called Amazon RDS and its use cases.

 Amazon RDS makes it easy to use replication to enhance availability and reliability for production workloads.
 Using the Multi-AZ deployment option, you can run mission-critical workloads with high availability and built-in automated failover from your primary database to a synchronously replicated secondary database.

-Using Read Replicas, you can scale out beyond the capacity of a single database deployment for read-heavy database workloads.
+You can scale out beyond a single database deployment capacity for read-heavy database workloads using Read Replicas.

 Benefits of Amazon RDS

-AWS RDS is a highly available relational database that offers a feature called Multi-AZ, which provides an SLA up-time of 99.95%.
+AWS RDS is a highly available relational database with a feature called Multi-AZ, which provides an SLA up-time of 99.95%.
 With the Multi-AZ feature enabled in a production database, AWS delivers a synchronous “standby” replica of every database in another “zone.”
-Since both the database and its counterpart are in sync, there is no chance of data loss.
+Since the database and its counterpart are in sync, there is no chance of data loss.

 AWS also offers a domain name server (DNS) to access RDS.
 Even if the master database instance goes down, an RDS automatic failover mechanism will change the master DNS to a replica to achieve high availability.

 - Vertical Scalability /Scaling Up – Amazon enables push-button vertical scaling with RDS.
-This means that you can scale the size of an RDS instance or disk, either up or down, with the click of a button.
+This means that you can scale the size of an RDS instance [memory, CPU, PIOPS, etc.] or disk, either up or down, with the click of a button.

 AWS may need to stop the instance for vertical scaling, but if you have enabled the multi-AZ feature, AWS will apply any scaling to your replicas to ensure that they are available for use when the master is being scaled.